February 22, 2020

 As part of my 2020 Agile Certifications Challenge, I wanted to learn about and get certified in Disciplined Agile (DA) the decision toolkit that was recently purchased by the Project Management Institute (PMI).

 Update March 2021: Please note that much of the information in this post is now out of date since PMI has announced newly branded Disciplined Agile Training courses and certifications including the Disciplined Agile Scrum Master (DASM) and Disciplined Agile Senior Scrum Master (DASSM).
-And Vitality Chicago is now a PMI Authorized Training Partner providing both public and private training for these certifications.
-Visit our training page for details on getting your DASM or DASSM certifications: Vitality Chicago Agile Training Courses and Certifications.

 You can learn more about the new Disciplined Agile Certifications in this blog: 2021 Updates on PMI Disciplined Agile Certifications